l2beat/l2beat/packages/backend/discovery/socket/ethereum/diffHistory.md

       values.executionManager__:
 -        "0xFB4dcD94A051a1D2cF3EaF713a2Ef686653884E0"
 +        "0x98CAd9A205f1F7A7150241Ef2d565d1702BCe57C"
-+++ description: ConnectorPlugs connect vaults (esrows) or controllers via the socket main contract to the switchboards.
-They have counerparts on the sibling chain.
++++ description: ConnectorPlugs connect vaults (escrows) or controllers via the socket main contract to the switchboards.
+They have counterparts on the sibling chain.
 +++ type: CODE_CHANGE
 +++ severity: LOW
       values.plugs.70: